mbelsis/PrivacyChatBox/README.md

 - **Analytics**: Comprehensive privacy metrics and visualization
 - **PDF Export**: Export conversations to well-formatted PDF documents
 - **Web Search**: Integrated web search capabilities through SerpAPI
+- **Docker Deployment**: Containerized deployment for easy installation and scaling

+> **Security Notice**: In the current version, the database is not encrypted.
+While administrators cannot access conversation content through the user interface, the data is stored in plaintext in the database.
+Database encryption is planned for future versions to enhance security (see Future Development section).

 ## Architecture